Version 1.1

 Onboarding Stage

-Prior to the implementation of the service, the Project Manager of the Contracting Authority shall fill in a Service Delivery Initiation Form for each service/iteration to be delivered.
+Before the implementation of the service, the Project Manager of the Contracting Authority shall fill in a Service Delivery Initiation Form (Version 1.2) for each service/iteration to be delivered.
 This form contains service basic technical information along with the targeted outcome (outcome-based approach).

 All communication between the DSF Tech Team and the Service Team shall be initiated exclusively by a Governmental Technical Officer (Solution Integration Officer) and the technical DSF team.
 In the event of the absence of a Technical Officer, the role shall be assumed by the Project Manager.
 The email account dsf-tech@dits.dmrid.gov.cy will serve as the designated point of contact for the Tech Support Model.